Image: Tim Regan

 Quite often, the starting point for this trail is Horton in Ribblesdale.
 However, this area is usually very crowded and hard to get through, especially on weekends and national holidays.
 Therefore, if you are looking for a less crowded trail, then you can kick it off from Chapel-le-Dale and continue your way through the anti-clockwise direction.

-Wrap-up of hiking trails in the UK
+Wrap-up of best hiking trails in the UK

 Hopefully, this article has helped you to check out the top 10 hiking trails in the UK that you should give a try at least once in your life.
 The list certainly doesn’t stop here when it comes to great hiking trails in the UK.
 While the country may not have the highest mountains in the world, it has, for sure, the most beautiful and mesmerizing landscapes that will keep you in awe.
 Whether looking mild strolls in the countryside or a rough trek in the highlands, there is something for everyone here.
 Something packed with ups and downs and a lot of fun and excitement.
 Now is the time to reclaim one of these incredible hiking trails.